Before posting those adorable pictures of your children online, there are a few things you should consider.

 It refers to parents who share vast amounts of information about their children online in the form of photos, videos or blogs.

-Now there’s nothing wrong with sharing a few photos of your kids to your Facebook or Instagram pages, especially if you have friends or family living abroad and you want to keep them updated!
+Now, there’s nothing wrong with sharing a few photos of your children to your Facebook or Instagram pages, especially if you have friends or family living abroad and you want to keep them updated!